-I became involved in Spiritualism after the harsh reality of dabbling with the Ouija Board on Halloween night in 1969, leading me to Bedford Spiritualist church.
-I soon played an active part in the church activities, developing circle etc. Reading an issue of ‘Psychic News’, in 1973 I noted a live-in job as bar manager at the Arthur Findlay College.
+I became involved in Spiritualism after the harsh reality of dabbling with the Ouija Board on Halloween night in 1969, leading me into Spiritualism that same year.
+I soon became active in my local church, sitting in discussion groups and development classes.
+Reading an issue of “Psychic News”, in 1973 I noted a live-in job as bar manager at the Arthur Findlay College.
 I was offered the job at the interview.
-The job gave me a wonderful opportunity to meet many of the mediums and Spiritualists of this era.
-Gordon Higginson, then SNU President and AFC Principle agreed I could attend any lectures, seances etc I wished, providing I arranged my hours around my chosen subjects.

-Instead of lecturing, another road of opportunity presented itself, which I had never considered.
-My research brought me into contact with the historian Leslie Price, founder editor of the electronic publication ‘Psypioneer’ (1).
+Instead of lecturing, albeit I passed on several courses, another road of opportunity presented itself which I had never considered.
+My research brought me into contact with the historian Leslie Price, founder editor of the electronic publication “Psypioneer.”
 In 2005, I became owner and editor of this publication, continuing to 2017.
-In 2013 I started to edit the SNU electronic Spiritualist publication ‘Pioneer’ which I continue to do so today (2).
+In 2013 I started to edit the SNU electronic publication “Pioneer” which I continue to do so today.

 Paul can be contacted at: firstname.lastname@example.org – email@example.com

 1: – The material in Psypioneer deals with historic personages and organisations in the psychic field, and includes reprints of obituaries and other biographical sketches, old articles, book reviews and original papers.
 The most influential reprint (in April 2005) was of the Lewis Report into the Hydesville phenomena of 1848.
 Archived at: http://www.iapsop.com/psypioneer/

 2: – The Pioneer (bi-monthly) is now part of the recommended reading for the Spiritualists’ National Union’s education courses and is free to subscribe or read/download at: